How to Set QuickBooks 2014 General Preferences

-The QuickBooks 2013 My Preferences tab of the General Preferences set provides check boxes that you can select to tell QuickBooks to do the following:
+QuickBooks 2014's My Preferences tab of the General Preferences dialog box provides check boxes that you can select to tell QuickBooks to do the following:

 To move the selection cursor from one field on the window to the next field when you press Enter

 To automatically place a decimal point two characters from the right end of the number